cpeccei/website/content/ec2-datascience/body.md

 }
 ```

-Installation script `install.sh` run by packer to build the AMI.
+And here's the installation script `install.sh` run by packer to build the AMI.

 ```bash
 #!/bin/bash